All Episodes

 Don't cave into this pressure.

-You don't think the environmentalist wackos are gonna get rid of their SUVs, do you?
+You don't think the environmentalist wackos are going to get rid of their SUVs, do you?

 Anyway, back to the story.

-Americans struggling with higher gasoline prices and the economic fallout from Hurricane Katrina.
+Americans struggling with higher gasoline prices and the economic fallout from Hurricane Katrina shop for basics at discounters.

-But they avoided spending on non-essential items, leaving many mall-based apparel stores, including the Gap, Ann Taylor and Talbot's disappointed.
+And so retailers, including Walmart, had a solid month, but they avoided spending on non-essential items, leaving many mall-based apparel stores, including the Gap, Ann Taylor, and Talbot's, disappointed.

 Folks, do you realize that according to the United States media, every year holiday shoppers shop for bargains?